“Rosina/Figaro Duet”, Puccini’s Il barbiere di Siviglia

-Hailed by Opera News as “vocally distinctive”, Alyssa Martin is quickly garnering attention as a standout young singer.
-Ms. Martin has been training as a young artist with opera companies all over the nation including Opera Theatre of St. Louis, Des Moines Metro Opera, Virginia Opera, The Santa Fe Opera, and Arizona Opera.
-She also recently made her debut with The Santa Fe Opera as Stéphano in Roméo et Juliette.
-This season, Ms. Martin returns to Arizona Opera for a second year as Marion Roose Pullin Studio Artist and will perform in their production of Rusalka, Madama Butterfly, and will debut the role of Angelina in La Cenerentola.
-She is also performing with the Young Voices of The Santa Fe Opera in a holiday concert tour and as a soloist in the 45th Anniversary Sapphire Celebration Gala with Arizona Opera.
-Future engagements include performances in the Glimmerglass Festival which includes roles in Oklahoma, Xerxes, and Scalia/Ginsburg, this summer and Dayton Opera’s 2018 production of Il barbiere di Siviglia.
+Hailed by Opera News as “vocally distinctive,” Alyssa Martin is quickly garnering attention as a standout young singer.
+Ms. Martin has been training as a young artist with opera companies all over the nation including Opera Theatre of St. Louis, Des Moines Metro Opera, Virginia Opera, Arizona Opera, and The Santa Fe Opera, where she recently made her début as Stéphano in Roméo et Juliette.
+This season, Ms. Martin performs the role of Séibel in Faust with Tulsa Opera, Rosina in Il barbiere di Siviglia with Dayton Opera, soloist with the Sacramento Philharmonic and Opera Concert and reprises Stephano in Roméo et Juliette and performs in the Catch A Rising Star recital both with Opera Birmingham.
+Additionally, she performs in the Glimmerglass Festival as Vivian in Oklahoma and in Xerxes and Scalia/Ginsburg.
+Future seasons will see Ms. Martin on the Dallas Opera stage.

-Ms. Martin also received her tenure as an Apprentice Artist at the Santa Fe Opera in the 2014-15 season where she covered Don Ramiro in Mozart’s La finta giardiniera.
-While at Santa Fe, Ms. Martin also performed scenes as Dorabella in Così fan tutte, and Desdemona in Rossini’s Otello.
-Ms. Martin was also an Apprentice Artist with Des Moines Metro Opera, where she covered Isolier in Rossini’s Le Comte Ory.
+Ms. Martin received her tenure as an Apprentice Artist at the Santa Fe Opera in the 2014-15 season where she covered Don Ramiro in Mozart’s La finta giardiniera.
+While at Santa Fe, Ms. Martin also performed scenes as Dorabella in Così fan tutte and Desdemona in Rossini’s Otello.
+Ms. Martin was also an Apprentice Artist with Des Moines Metro Opera where she covered Isolier in Rossini’s Le comte Ory.